fawazelayan/42Journey/README.md

-This here is where i work with the 42 piscine,  I only do this here when i am at home.
+This is where I work with the 42 piscine,  I only do this here when I am at home.